Selecting a medical waste disposal provider shouldn’t be taken lightly. There’s a lot of trust and risk that you put into these services.

 Some facilities just need a regular pickup and secure handling, but other, smaller offices might have questions about their contract, their responsibilities, and how much each item costs.
 Each disposal company is different—if you are looking for a higher level of customer service, be sure to emphasize that in your conversations before your sign a contract.

-Medical waste management isn’t usually a one-way conversation—there’s EPA reports on controlled substances, changes in pickup schedules, and questions from new employees and changes to regulations.
+Medical waste management isn’t usually a one-way conversation—there are EPA reports on controlled substances, changes in pickup schedules, and questions from new employees, and changes to regulations.

 Make sure that the medical waste disposal company you select is there to answer any questions you have quickly and correctly—it could end up saving you thousands of dollars in fines.

 Any reputable company provides the ability to test out the service before you commit to a long-term contract.
 Be sure to find a disposal company that offers a grace period to test the waters—there’s nothing more frustrating than having the wrong fit for a service provider you have to have.

 Be sure to ask about annual service rate increases, and be sure that the company discloses all potential fees and surcharges that might apply based on a particular service.
 The more questions you ask, the less likely you’ll be surprised by a change in how your service was billed.